 Participants may be assigned to a group that receives a placebo (an inactive treatment) or an existing treatment instead of the investigational treatment, to help determine its effectiveness.
 In this situation, you will receive the same careful medical attention.
 To avoid bias, your doctor may not know which treatment you are receiving.

 Enrolling in a trial is strictly voluntary and you may withdraw for any reason.
-For more information or to enroll in a study, please contact the research location nearest you.
+For more information or to enroll in a study, visit Clinical Trials at Chesapeake Urology.